keithf4/testingdocs/README.md

-The files in this directory are made to be imported to Grafana via its HTTP import API.
-The only editing that needs to be done beforehand is to set the name of the datasource at the bottom input section of each file.
-For example, in the PostgreSQL_API.json file, edit the "value" column at the bottom to match the datasource name in your Grafana instance:
+# Grafana

+The Grafana RPM Package can be downloaded and installed from https://grafana.com/grafana/download.

+The steps to access the customized dashboards are as follows:

+* Connect to Grafana via https://&gt;ip-address&lt;:3000
+* Login as admin/admin
+* Change admin password
+* Add Prometheus datasource
+* Import all 5 dashboards
+  * PostgreSQL.json
+  * PostgreSQLDetails.json
+  * BloatDetails.json
+  * CRUD_Details.json
+  * TableSize_Details.json

+### API Import

+It is possible it import these graphs through the "import" HTTP API using the following curl command to add some required wrapper information to each json blob.
 ```
-   "inputs":[
-      {
-         "name":"DS_DATABASE1",
-         "type":"datasource",
-         "pluginId":"prometheus",
-         "value":"PROMETHEUS"
-      }
-   ]
+curl --user admin:admin -S "http://localhost:3000/api/dashboards/import" -X POST -H 'Content-Type: application/json;charset=UTF-8' --data-binary "{  \"dashboard\" : $(cat PostgreSQL.json) , \"overwrite\":true, \"inputs\":[  {  \"name\":\"DS_PROMETHEUS\", \"type\":\"datasource\", \"pluginId\":\"prometheus\", \"value\":\"PROMETHEUS\" } ] }"
 ```

-Once that is done, the following curl command can be used to import the dashboards:

-    curl -Ssl "http://admin:admin@localhost:3000/api/dashboards/import" -X POST -H 'Content-Type: application/json;charset=UTF-8' --data-binary "$(cat PostgreSQL_API.json)"

-Set username, password & host as necessary.
-Replace the filename in the $cat() command with the filename of the dashboard being imported.
+You will likely have to edit the following parts of the above command:

+ * Username
+ * Password
+ * Hostname (and port if different from default)
+ * The file to import goes in the $cat() parentheses.
+In the above example this is "PostgreSQL.json".
+ * The name of your grafana datasource is the final json "value".
+In the above example this is "PROMETHEUS".